 Based on that I should probably jack in the sometimes intellectually-draining pursuit of writing articles for my blog as well as guest posts and embrace the cult of the frivolous.
 Posting only ‘like-bait’ photos of my kids on Facebook instead.
 And ensuring every Tweet I write includes the hashtag #contentmarketing.
 I’ve noticed this hashtag attracts a lot of automation.
 My Tweets are favourited and retweeted automatically by several corporate and personal Twitter handles whenever this hashtag is used – so swelling my Klout score.

-In short Klout doesn’t work because it’s easily gamed and includes a broad-based measure on seven social media networks which we all use differently to participate in conversations with different factions of our lives.
+Are Klout scores still relevant?
+In short, Klout doesn’t work because it’s easily gamed and includes a broad-based measure on seven social media networks which we all use differently to participate in conversations with different factions of our lives.

 In total Stephen asked 13 executives, planners and strategists in his network how they rated Klout as a tool for identifying and measuring influence.